SEEDAN lauds Tinubu over N50b seed industry catalytic fund

 It further announced its attainment of Ordinary Status Membership of the International Seed Federation (ISF), a development it said would enhance Nigeria’s integration into the global seed community and expand opportunities for international collaboration and knowledge exchange.

-The association disclosed the establishment of a Biotechnology Committee, supported by the African Seed Trade Association (AFSTA), aimed at deepening engagement and advocacy while promoting the responsible use of modern biotechnology tools to improve crop resilience and productivity.
+The association disclosed the establishment of a Biotechnology Committee, with support from the African Seed Trade Association (AFSTA), aimed at deepening engagement and advocacy while promoting the responsible use of modern biotechnology tools to improve crop resilience and productivity.

 “As the umbrella body for responsible seed businesses in Nigeria, SEEDAN remains committed to promoting the production, distribution and adoption of quality improved seed varieties that meet the needs of farmers and support Nigeria’s food and nutrition security goals,” the association said.